Table of Contents

-Not every freelancer will be willing to take on the commitment of an NDA, so be prepared for some of them rejecting the work on your project under this condition.
+Not every freelancer will be willing to commit to an NDA, so be prepared for some of them to reject the work on your project under this condition.
 In this case, outsourcing is a lot easier to deal with, since offshore developers are more than willing to sign such an agreement.
 A lot of these companies will help you compose the document as well.

 Confirmation of the idea

-To obtain such temporal evidence, it’s recommended to write down all the information related to the idea on paper or on a disk, and then send it to your address in a sealed envelope.
+To obtain such temporal evidence, it’s recommended to write down all the information related to the idea on paper or a disk, and then send it to your address in a sealed envelope.
 Once received, the envelope cannot be opened – it will become an important piece of evidence for the court.
 While not obligatory, it can turn the tide of a seemingly unwinnable cause.

 Working with specialists from your country

 But offshore companies might actually be more effective in terms of development costs.
-There is a good reason why many startups in the US and Western Europe prefer outsourcing software development to Eastern European and Indian specialists.
+There is a good reason why many customers in the US and Western Europe prefer outsourcing software development for startups to Eastern European and Indian specialists.
 The fact of the matter is, some countries have much lower tax rates and, consequently, much lower hourly developer rates.